Beryl-Jingxin/PyExoCross/docs/source/stickspectra.md

 Y-axisLimitStickSpectra                 1e-30                     # Default value is 1e-30 cm/molecule
 ```

-Save wavenumber in unit of μm in the file and
+Save wavenumber in unit of μm in the file. \
-plot linear stick spectra in unit of cm/molecule and wavelength in unit of nm.
+Plot linear stick spectra in unit of cm/molecule and wavelength in unit of nm.

 ```bash
 # Calculate stick spectra or cross sections #